Virginia Wesleyan University

-Virginia Wesleyan University (VWU) is a private university in Virginia Beach, Virginia.
+Virginia Wesleyan University (VWU) is a private university in Virginia Beach, Virginia, United States.
 The university is nonsectarian but historically affiliated with The United Methodist Church.
-It enrolls 1,607 students annually in undergraduate and graduate programs, 355 students at LUJ/VWU Global (Japan), and 1,403 in VWU Online (Continuing Education).
+It enrolls 4,632 learners in all locations: 1,676 students annually in undergraduate and graduate programs, 2,601 in VWU Global Campus (online and continuing education), and 355 students at LUJ/VWU Global (Japan).
 Virginia Wesleyan transitioned from a college to a university in 2017.

-The Virginia Wesleyan University campus is also home to the Chesapeake Bay Academy, an educational institution that educates and guides students with learning disabilities, including attention disorders (ADHD), dyslexia, and dysgraphia, and the Tidewater Collegiate Academy, an innovative laboratory for teaching and learning that extends from the primary grades through high school.
+The Virginia Wesleyan University campus is also home to the Chesapeake Bay Academy, an educational institution that educates and guides students with learning disabilities, and the Tidewater Collegiate Academy, a teaching laboratory that extends from the primary grades through high school.

-Through academic collaboration with local arts and sciences partners, on-site learning experiences are also provided at the Virginia Aquarium & Marine Science Center and Brock Environmental Center in Virginia Beach; The Chrysler Museum of Art in Norfolk; Sentara College of Health Sciences in Chesapeake; and the Norfolk Botanical Garden.

 VWU collaborates with Virginia Beach Economic Development for a work development center, The Hive, in Virginia Beach.
-Approximately 3,000 continuing education learners benefit from joint programs at The Hive.
+In 2025, the University opened VWU-Chesapeake, a comprehensive program for those incarcerated at St. Brides Correctional Center and Indian Creek Correctional Center.

+In August 2025, university leadership announced that the university will operate as Batten University beginning July 1, 2026.
+This name change is to honor the substantial long-term financial support from Jane Batten, the wife of Frank Batten, and the Batten family.